tonymorris/blog/posts/2013-07-18-identifier-names.markdown

 No.

 We continue to use more reliable methods of code comprehension.
-Let us restate the definition of `reverse`, however, we can will include Scala source code.
+Let us restate the definition of `reverse`, however, we will include Scala source code.
 All expressions must return `true` regardless of the value of any of their
 arguments:

 * Reversing the empty list produces the empty list